[Moderate revision–posted 9/12/22 (replaces 1/26/21 edition)]

 a.
 Staff Employee – An employee performing full- or part-time work based on the needs of the administrative or academic department.
 Staff employees are eligible for benefits offered based on their position's full-time equivalent (FTE) calculation.

 b.
-Student Employee — An employee performing part-time work incidental to his or her academic training in an occupational category that requires all incumbents to be students as a condition of employment.
+Student Employee – An employee performing part-time work incidental to his or her academic training in an occupational category that requires all incumbents to be students as a condition of employment.
+All positions that require student status as a condition of employment are considered temporary or seasonal positions.
 These occupational categories are:

 Graduate PT Instructor